-- Behavior that relates to romantic involvement (i.e.hugging, kissing, holding hands, etc.) - Write, pass or show personal notes or letters in school - Stop at any store to or from school without a parent's permission - Sleeping in class or on campus - Skip lunch without written parental permission - Leave and return to campus without adult supervision - Be unsupervised while on-campus after school
+- Behavior that relates to romantic involvement (i.e. hugging, kissing, holding hands, etc.) - Write, pass or show personal notes or letters in school - Stop at any store to or from school without a parent's permission - Sleeping in class or on campus - Leave and return to campus without adult supervision - Be unsupervised while on-campus after school